An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Problem Definition

 \section{Problem Definition}

 In this section, we discuss the n-gram selection problem and provide formal definitions for some common terms.

-\begin{definition}{N-Gram} For a given finite alphabet $\Sigma$, an n-gram $g$ is a sequence of $n$ characters $g = g_1g_2\cdots g_n$ where $g_i \in \Sigma$. \end{definition}
+\begin{definition}[N-Gram] For a given finite alphabet $\Sigma$, an n-gram $g$ is a sequence of $n$ characters $g = g_1g_2\cdots g_n$ where $g_i \in \Sigma$. \end{definition}

 We use $|g|$ to denote the length of the n-gram $g$.
 A literal is a string from the set $\Sigma*$, where $*$ is the standard closure operator.
 A common operation on a regex query $q$ is to identify the maximal literal components from the regex.
 For a literal $l$, we will use $G(l)$ to denote the set of all possible substrings of $l$.
-The set of all possible n-grams of a regex $q$ is $G(r) = \bigcup_{\text{maximal }l \in q} G(l)$.
+The set of all possible n-grams of a regex $q$ is $G(q) = \bigcup_{\text{maximal }l \in q} G(l)$. {We use $G$ to define the set of all candidate n-grams considered in an n-gram selection method.
+Note that $G$ may be different for different methods, and we will further discuss it in~\Cref{sec:methods}. $G_i$ to is used to denote subset of candidate n-grams that has length exactly $i$.}

 \eat{Different from the common definition of n-gram in natural language processing sense, where the smallest token of analysis is a \textit{word}, the smallest token in regex queries is usually a \textit{character}.
 Regex queries often times look for patterns inside a \textit{word}, for example, one regex \regexfmt{<a href=("|').*ZZZ\.pdf("|')>} from a workload of regex queries over webpages matches pattern that is itself a word in term of a URL, and therefore having token of analysis as large as \textit{word} will not help in this regex.} \eat{\sd{Make this a proper example using begin\{example\}.
 Also, use the highlighting for literals like we did in the BLARE paper.}\Ling{ Ling: added}} \begin{example} Regex queries often times look for patterns as a sequence of characters.
 The regex \regexfmt{<a href=("|').*ZZZ\.pdf}\regexfmt{("|')>} from a workload of regex queries over webpages matches a URL pattern.
 The set of literal components in the example regex are: \{\regexfmt{<a href=}, \regexfmt{ZZZ.pdf}, \regexfmt{>}\}. \end{example}